-There tends to be three main reasons a job ad doesn't work, either they are boring, and not engaging or they overstate the job requirements and scare off the jobseekers.
+There tends to be two main reasons a job ad doesn't work, either they are boring, and not engaging or they overstate the job requirements and scare off the jobseekers.
 If you're able to remedy these two problems and rewrite a more engaging job ad, you could be seeing a 200-300% increase in applicant flow.

 I've created 6 Steps to a More Engaging Job Ad that will help you drop the boring job description and write a job ad that attracts qualified applicants!

 Before we get into the 6 parts of the job ad, I want you to keep a couple things in mind:

 - First of all, remember this job ad's goal is to convince them they want to apply.
 You want your job seekers to say, “This sounds just like me!”
 The goal of the ad is not to filter people out, or to tell people about the requirements, its simply to convince the job seekers to apply.

 - Second, remember the tone of the ad should reflect your company's culture.
 If you're a company is a little more laid back, you have room to speak more candidly throughout the ad, where as if you have a very “button down” type of company culture, you'll want a job ad that's more professional and polished.
 Showing tone of your company in this early stage is important to ensure you're attracting the job seekers that will be the best fit culturally for your company.